-A guide to living in the picturesque city of Aix-en-Provence in France.
+A guide to living in the picturesque and sunny southern city of Aix-en-Provence in France.

-Ultra chic Aix-en-Provence has been called the city of a thousand fountains and the city of water and art…and no wonder, it’s gorgeous.
+Ultra-chic Aix-en-Provence is the city of a thousand fountains and the city of water and art…and no wonder, it’s gorgeous.
 But living here comes at a price.

 Aix-en-Provence, or ‘Aix’ (pronounced like the letter ‘X’) as the locals call it, is an elegant Provençal city about 25km from Marseille.
-It’s got it all: tree-lined boulevards, parks, squares, bubbling fountains, magnificent Baroque architecture, swanky shops, restaurants and cafés, art galleries and museums – all surrounded by stunning countryside, famously painted by Cezanne.
-It’s also a great university city with a lot of educational institutions and international schools, especially for students from the US.
+It’s got it all: tree-lined boulevards, parks, squares, bubbling fountains, magnificent Baroque architecture, swanky shops, restaurants and cafés, art galleries, and museums.
+All of this amidst stunning countryside, famously painted by Cezanne.
+It’s also a great university city with a lot of educational institutions and international schools.
 Out of a population of about 140,000, around 30,000 are students.

-It’s an expensive place to live too.
-“Everything seems to cost a lot – clothing and food,” says Cal, “especially if you try and buy the things you’re used to having at home.
-The cheapest way to eat is to buy food from the markets and to eat what the locals eat – it’s all part of the experience of living abroad anyway.”
+It’s an expensive place to live.
+“Everything seems to cost a lot – clothing and food,” says Cal.
+“That’s especially if you buy the things you would back home.
+The cheapest way to eat is to buy food from the markets and to eat what the locals eat.
+It’s all part of the experience of living abroad anyway.”

 Aix has gorgeous sunny weather almost every day of the year with very little rain.
-In the winter, it seems to escape the worst of the cold Mistral winds blowing across much of the province because it’s protected by the hills to the north of the city.
-According to Cal, “Much of Provence seems to go into hibernation in the winter months, although it’s great for winter sports with bright clear blue skies, amazing landscapes – and, big plus, there are almost no tourists – but Aix seems to buzz all year round.”
+In the winter, it seems to escape the worst of the cold Mistral winds blowing across much of the province; it’s protected by the hills to the north of the city.
+According to Cal, “much of Provence seems to go into hibernation in the winter months.
+It’s also great for winter sports with bright clear blue skies, amazing landscapes.
+There are almost no tourists – but Aix seems to buzz all year round.”

 The summers can be extremely hot.
 Too hot for Brits Jane and Tim: “We rent out the house during July and August.
-There’s a huge demand for rental property here from tourists in the summer and luckily for us people are willing to pay a lot for it.”
+There’s a huge demand for rental property here from tourists in the summer.
+Luckily for us people are willing to pay a lot for it.”

 Transport links are excellent.
-You can get here by plane to nearby Marseille or Avignon airports, while the TGV travels down from Paris in under three hours; London via Lille takes about six and a half hours.
+You can get here by plane to nearby Marseille or Avignon airports.
+The TGV also travels down from Paris in under three hours; London via Lille takes about six and a half hours.